CharlesMaponya/AutoProfile/README.md

-# AutoProfile
+# Data-Auto-Profiler

-AutoProfile is a powerful Python package designed to streamline the data analysis process by automatically generating comprehensive insights about your datasets.
-Whether you're a data scientist looking to quickly understand a new dataset or an analyst preparing a detailed data quality report, AutoProfile provides the tools you need to uncover meaningful patterns and potential issues in your data.
+Data-Auto-Profiler is a powerful Python package designed to streamline the data analysis process by automatically generating comprehensive insights about your datasets.
+Whether you're a data scientist looking to quickly understand a new dataset or an analyst preparing a detailed data quality report, Data-Auto-Profiler provides the tools you need to uncover meaningful patterns and potential issues in your data.

-## Understanding AutoProfile's Core Features
+## Understanding Data-Auto-Profiler's Core Features

-AutoProfile excels at four key areas of data analysis:
+Data-Auto-Profiler excels at four key areas of data analysis:

 ### Data Quality Assessment

-At its heart, AutoProfile helps you understand the reliability and completeness of your data.
+At its heart, Data-Auto-Profiler helps you understand the reliability and completeness of your data.
 The package automatically evaluates your dataset for common quality issues by:

 - Calculating an overall completeness score that tells you at a glance how much of your data is actually usable
 - Identifying missing values and their patterns across different features